 Connect AWS Athena

-1. Grant Bigeye read access to S3 Bucket
+1. Grant Bigeye read access to the S3 Bucket

-First, write down the names or path locations for the S3 bucket with your data and the S3 bucket where the query results are stored.
-You’ll need both ARNs to set up the policies.
+Write down the names or path locations for the S3 bucket with your data and the S3 bucket where the query results are stored.
+You must have both ARNs to set up the policies.

-1. Open your AWS Management Console then click Services > IAM from the left of the top navigation bar.
+1. Open your AWS Management Console and click Services > IAM from the left of the top navigation bar.

 1. From the left sidebar, click Policies, then click Create Policy from the top of the page.